bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 Client Metadata: OAuth Client ID Metadata Document ([`draft-parecki-oauth-client-id-metadata-document`](https://datatracker.ietf.org/doc/draft-parecki-oauth-client-id-metadata-document/))

 Other architectures are possible.
-For example, a mobile app which uses a web service to mediate client authentication and refresh tokens, or a web service could act as a "Public” client.
+For example, a mobile app which uses a web service to mediate client authentication and refresh tokens, or a web service could act as a "Public" client.
 This guide focuses on the most common use-cases.

 OAuth is not currently recommended as an auth solution for for "headless" clients, such as command-line tools or bots.